 We all have embarrassing details about our lives that we want to keep to ourselves.
 You might be fond of an 80s sitcom or have a bad habit of snacking on leftovers in the middle of the night.
 You might like to spend your free time painting miniatures or reading romance novels.
 Whatever it is, you probably wouldn’t want that information getting out.

 And when it comes to embarrassing information, no one knows more about us than healthcare providers and social care workers.
 Most likely, you wouldn’t want the details of your last visit to the doctor or a meeting with a social worker to be made public.
-We must trust healthcare and social care professionals to keep our information secret.
+We must trust health and social care professionals to keep our information private.
 This expectation of confidentiality in health and social care forms the foundation of the caregiver/patient relationship.

 Maintaining confidentiality in health and social care situations is also a legal requirement.
 By law, healthcare workers have to protect the sensitive personal information of their patients.